Niki Koohpaima

 NK: I studied fashion but was not interested in sewing or pattern making, so I went more into Art and studied

-photography, illustration , makeup ,art history and ballet , I have been doing this for 10 years now, I was living in the
+photography, illustration , makeup ,art history and ballet , I have been doing this for 10 years now, I was living

-LENNY KRAVITZ, IGGY POP and many more -but I felt much more content when i did my own work it was pure joy.
+VICTORIA BECKHAM, LENNY KRAVITZ, IGGY POP and many more -but I felt much more content when i did

 B: What is the eventual goal for you in your work ?